PatrickUrlberger/helper_methods/javascript/general/data_checker/README.md

 if all the keys that are included in the template exist in the passed object too.
-It also checks if the passed data is of the correct datatype
+It also checks if the passed data is of the correct datatype Its also possible to assign a custom function to the template, that checks the data, if the type custom is used a cutomfunction must be handed over as third parameter

 Possible types are: